amazon

 How to Evaluate Before You Sign

-The Honest Answer on Cost
+The Honest Answer on Amazon Agency Cost

 Amazon brand management is not a commodity service.
 The difference between a $1,500/month freelancer and a $6,000/month full-service operator is not 4x the same thing.
 It's a fundamentally different scope, team depth, and strategic approach.